conie151/conie151.github.io/posts/Notes/CH1TheAbsoluteBeginner'sGuideToCybersecurity.md

 _What is Cybersecurity?_:
 Cybersecurity is the practice of _protecting systems, networks, and digital assets from malicious attacks¹, unauthorized access, and data breaches_.

-(_CISCO Introduction to Cybersecurity - What Is Cybersecurity?_
+(_CISCO Introduction to Cybersecurity - What Is Cybersecurity?
+Definition_
 Cybersecurity is the ongoing effort to protect individuals, organizations and governments from digital attacks by protecting networked systems and data from unauthorized use or harm.)

 ¹ _What Malicious attacks are we referring to?:_